Click for homepage

 Operating the Hvězda IV is not really rocket science as there aren't many controls.
 After installing a fresh set of (12) 1.5V AA-size batteries, the radio is switched ON by turning the volume knob clockwise away from its OFF position (the red dot).
 The radio is now ready for use.
 If necessary, the squelch knob can be adjusted to avoid hearing the channel noise.
 Press the Push-To-Talk (PTT) button to transmit and speak into the loudspeaker at the front.
 Release the PTT to listen.

-The radio measures 17 x 9.5 x 4.5 cm, suitable to fit the pocket of, say, a uniform and weights just 800 gram (batteries included).
+The radio measures 17 x 9.5 x 4.5 cm, suitable to fit the pocket of, say, a uniform and weighs just 800 gram (batteries included).
 Nevertheless, the device was probably carried in the hand, as the telescopic antenna had to be fully extended for proper operation (±75 cm).
 Under normal conditions (10:1 RX:TX), the batteries should last for approx. 10 hours.

 Interior